-WE WILL ALL WORK IN COLLABORATION WITH OUR COMMUNITIES TO DELIVER THE BEST POSSIBLE OUTCOMES IN ALL THAT WE DO.
+STRATEGIC OBJECTIVE 4: WE WILL ALL WORK IN COLLABORATION WITH OUR COMMUNITIES TO DELIVER THE BEST POSSIBLE OUTCOMES IN ALL THAT WE DO.

-1. Represent and advocate for our community in a transparent and equitable way

-We advocated to relevant Federal and State ministers, local MPs and agencies to promote priority issues and opportunities for the Murrindindi Shire including:

-- Arterial road upgrade and safety priorities. - Coordinated tourism, houseboat and recreation investment opportunities in Eildon. - Management of public land and timber harvesting for the benefit of the Murrindindi Shire community. - Implications of planning changes associated with regulating sustainable animal industries. - Promoting tourism opportunities in Murrindindi Shire. - Solutions to water and sewerage issues at Rubicon Village. - Improved telecommunications services within the Shire. - Continued support for schools across Murrindindi Shire and enhanced career pathways between school and industry. - Implications of the Local Government Act review. - Preparation for 10-year anniversary of 2009 Bushfires. - Difficulties in access by the community to mental health services in the Shire. - Advocacy across a range of issues by the Mayor and CEO directly with State and Federal parliaments.
+WHAT WE AIM TO ACHIEVE: (STRATEGIES) WHAT WE DID IN 2017/18: 1.
+Represent and advocate for our community in a transparent and equitable We advocated to relevant Federal and State ministers, local MPs and agencies to promote priority issues and opportunities for the Murrindindi Shire including: way Arterial road upgrade and safety priorities.
+Coordinated tourism, houseboat and recreation investment opportunities in Eildon.
+Management of public land and timber harvesting for the benefit of the Murrindindi Shire community.
+Implications of planning changes associated with regulating sustainable animal industries.
+Promoting tourism opportunities in Murrindindi Shire.
+Solutions to water and sewerage issues at Rubicon Village.
+Improved telecommunications services within the Shire.
+Continued support for schools across Murrindindi Shire and enhanced career pathways between school and industry.
+Implications of the Local Government Act review.
+Preparation for 10-year anniversary of 2009 Bushfires.
+Difficulties in access by the community to mental health services in the Shire.
+Advocacy across a range of issues by the Mayor and CEO directly with State and Federal parliaments.